DFE-Digital/teacher-cpd-design-history/app/posts/cross-programme/our-refreshed-vision.md

 Based on the pain points surfaced in the CPD discovery and the barriers to achieving our vision, we came up with the following three missions for the digital programme:

-1. We eliminate the administrative burden involved in teachers taking up DfE-funded training.
+1. We eliminate the administrative burden involved in teachers taking up DfE-funded training

-2. We achieve increasing efficiency and flexibility in managing the delivery of the programmes and adapting to policy changes.
+2. We achieve increasing efficiency and flexibility in managing the delivery of the programmes and adapting to policy changes

-3. We provide accurate data and insights to evaluate the impact of the policy reforms and inform improvements to the policies, programmes and services.
+3. We provide accurate data and insights to evaluate the impact of the policy reforms and inform improvements to the policies, programmes and services

 ## Our strategy for delivery